Representational Pic

 ALSO READ

-Rupee turns flat at 84.42 against US dollar in early trade
+Rupee recovers from all-time low, gains 6 paise to 85.07 against US dollar in early trade

 Despite the ongoing decline, the US dollar is still extensively used for global trade and transactions.
 However, its supremacy has come under increasing scrutiny due to recent geopolitical developments.
 Joyce Chang, Chair of Global Research at JP Morgan, remarked, "The narrative that the US dollar's reserve currency status is being eroded has gained momentum as the world is dividing into trading blocs following Russia's invasion of Ukraine and the heightened strategic competition between the US and China."